Is San Sebastian Worth Visiting? Yes! Here’s why

 Another great option is the Sea Factory Albaola, where historical boats are built using traditional methods.

-Also, check out the Euskal Itsas Museoa, the maritime museum, located in the harbour.
-It reveals the secrets of the Basques and their relationship with the sea.
+Also, check out the Euskal Itsas Museoa, the maritime museum, located in the harbour, to learn about the Basques and their relationship with the sea.

-One of the charming attractions in San Sebastian is the Monte Igueldo Amusement Park.
+One of my favourite slightly bizarre attractions in San Sebastian is Monte Igueldo Amusement Park.

-👉 Good to know: The theme park does have some strange opening hours depending on the season and day of the week.
-Check if it’s open before you visit on the official Monte Igueldo site.
+The theme park does have some REALLY strange opening hours, depending on the season and day of the week.
+Save yourself a wasted journey and check if it’s open before you visit on the official Monte Igueldo site.

 I live in the south of Spain, and my first impression of San Sebastian was that it felt like I was in a totally different country.
-Nothing about it felt typically Spanish – or nothing like I was used to in the south of the country.
+Nothing about it felt typically Spanish or anything I was used to in the south of the country.

 My local San Sebastian guide had said that during the Spanish Civil War, it was forbidden to speak the language.

 Another big difference was their sport.
 In Spain, the national sport is football.
-In the Basque Country, it’s Jai Alai – which as a spectator looked like a mix of of squash and racquetball.
-I’m sure there’s more to it!, but if you get a chance it’s worth taking a look.
+In the Basque Country, it’s Jai Alai – which, as a spectator, looked like a mix of squash and racquetball.
+I’m sure there’s more to it!
+But if you get a chance, it’s worth taking a look.

 Cons of San Sebastian